dmytro-zaharnytskyi/maas-billing/deployment/kuadrant/README.md

 - **502 Bad Gateway**: Check if model services are running and healthy
 - **No Rate Limiting or Auth**: Kick the kuadrant-operator-controller-manager
+- **Token headers not visible**: Ensure gateway was restarted after applying EnvoyFilter
+- **Rate limits not enforcing**: Check if `--token-rate-limit` flag was used during installation
+- **429 errors immediately**: Token limits reset every 60 seconds, wait for window to reset

 ### Openshift Troubleshooting